apurvasaxena/News/README.md

 # News
-This project shows how to fetch data from local database using ROOM and if there is no local data saved, fetch data from web server api using RxJAVA and RETROFIT.
+This project shows how to fetch data from local database using ROOM.
+If there is no local data saved in app then fetch data from web server api using RxJAVA and RETROFIT.

 ## Functionality
 The app is composed of 2 main screens:
-1. News List Screen: It allows to fetch data from web server and save it in local database for future use and intents data to next screen.
+1. News List Screen: It allows users to fetch data from web server and save it in local database for future use.
-2. New Detail Screen: The 2nd screen is Details screen.
-It shows details of the articles.
+2. New Detail Screen: This screen shows details of the news articles.

 ## Libraries
 * Kotlin